czottmann/render-claude-context/README.md

 Tired of maintaining two sets of context and rules for Claude Code and Gemini CLI?

 This node.js CLI tool processes CLAUDE.md files with hierarchical collection and recursive `@`-import resolution.
-Walks directory tree from current to home directory, collecting all CLAUDE.md files and processing them with file import resolution.
-Saves processed context files with resolved imports next to the original CLAUDE.md files.
+Walks directory tree from current to `~/.claude/`, collecting all CLAUDE.md files and processing them with file import resolution.
+Saves processed context files with resolved imports next to the original CLAUDE.md files or in a specific location (configurable).

-These files can then be used as context for Gemini.
+These files can then be used as context for Gemini or opencode.

 ## But why?

-Claude Code uses `CLAUDE.md` files which contains context for the tool.
+Claude Code uses `CLAUDE.md` files which provide context for the tool.
 From [Anthropic's docs](https://www.anthropic.com/engineering/claude-code-best-practices):

 > You can place `CLAUDE.md` files in several locations:
 >